 The Memory Boxes, covered tastefully in fabric or wallpaper, have a poem and grief counselling information found inside the lid.
 These boxes, prepared with donated materials, provide a small gesture of kindness, and a way to show respect to the memory of the deceased person.

 Our Memory Boxes are decorated by community organizations that include church groups, craft groups and adult day programs.
 We would like to especially thank the Catholic Women’s League and the Anglican Church Women for their continued support of this worthwhile program.

-Our Memory Boxes are also available to the general public.
-Please feel free to drop in to our office to pick one up at no charge.
+Memory Boxes are available to the public.
+Please feel free to drop in to our office and we will be happy to provide you with one at no charge.

 If you would like to donate materials or help create the Memory Boxes, please contact our Manager of Client and Volunteer Services, Terri Kannegiesser.